Description

 • Disable firewall and/or configure firewall/proxy to allow/forward the port.

-• Try a different version of JDBC driver.
+• Try a different version of the JDBC driver.

 • Try a JDBC driver from another vendor.